EvoCourtney/website/content/authors/admin/_index.md

   - course: Ph.D. in Individual Differences and Evolutionary Psychology
     institution: The University of Texas at Austin
     year: Expected in 2022
-  - course: M.A. in Psychology
+  - course: M.A., Psychology
     institution: The University of Texas at Austin
     year: 2019
-  - course: B.A. in Psychology
+  - course: B.A.., Psychology
     institution: The University of Texas at Austin
     year: 2015
 email: "clcrosby@utexas.edu"
 interests:
 - Evolutionary Theory
 - Human sexuality
+- Research Design
 - Data Wrangling
+- Open Science
 - Psychology
-- Big Data

 organizations:
 - name: The University of Texas at Austin